-The MPNA program curriculum is consistent with the guidelines of the American Society for Public Administration (ASPA) and the Nonprofit Academic Centers Council (NACC).
+The MPNA program curriculum is consistent with the guidelines of the National Association of Schools of Public Affairs and Administration (NASPAA) and the Nonprofit Academic Centers Council (NACC).

 - Holders of doctoral degrees in their fields - Authors of applied and refereed publications - Experienced in their academic fields.